 Daniel Turikumwe: WCE’s Field Associate in Rwanda.
 He represents WCE in Rwanda and is moving toward developing a WCE Chapter in Kigali.
 He is our contact point in Rwanda for our WCE Inspire Girls pilot.
 He is a global auditor for One Acre Fund in Rwanda, Burundi, Malawi and Zambia.
 He works with TECH IMPEX Ltd in Kigali.
 He has Five years of experience in community development and poverty.
 He was the Programs Director of Early Child Education Program for the AMAHORO Foundation.
 He served as the program coordinator of the Church and Community Mobilization Program in the Kibungo Diocese of the Anglican Church, where he focused on improving the lives of most vulnerable families through Bible study, capacity building, health, livelihoods, water and sanitation, environment protection and modern agriculture, and 620 saving and credit associations that he started.
 He is the Founder of African Alliance on Cancer (AAC) where he mobilizes the public on fighting against cancer.
 He holds a Bachelor’s degree in Business Administration with specialization in Finance from the University of Rwanda; he is currently pursuing his CPA and Project Plus.
 He has served as a volunteer for several organizations including Dell Social Innovation Challenge (DSIC) and he holds many local and international awards such as the Top World Young Outstanding Leader for DSIC and Rwanda National Police Youth Award.
 He is a motivational speaker and preacher.
 In 2016, he was a Mandela Washington Fellow for Young African Leaders at Duquesne University.
 He is past president of the Rwanda Anglican Student Association.

-WCE Context in Rwanda: WCE previously sent a small shipment of 25 computers to Rwanda to connect 5 schools with 3,500 students over the years.
+WCE Context in Rwanda: WCE previously sent a small shipment of 25 computers to Rwanda to connect 5 schools that have had 3,500 students use them over the years.
 Since then Rwanda has implemented a policy of not allowing the importation of any used or refurbished computers that are older than 2 years old upon arrival at their port.
-WCE and our Field Associate are exploring piloting a youth-led computer refurbishing center in Rwanda.
-Inspire Girls: Rwanda is one of five African countries where is piloting this WCE project.
-The pilot has pairs of teachers with their students co-developing and field testing one of 5 resources for teachers interested in inspiring girls to pursue careers in technology.
+We hope this will change.
+WCE and our Field Associate are exploring piloting one of our School Refurbishing Clubs in Rwanda.
+Inspire Girls: Rwanda is one of five African countries that are piloting this WCE project.
+Our Inspire Girls teacher in Rwanda, Beatrice Nyinawingeli is paired with USA teacher Carole Zei.
+They are coached by our Field Associate and a tech businesswoman who works in the USA, Mirella Shannon.
+They have worked with their students to co-develop and field test one of 5 resources for teachers interested in inspiring girls to pursue careers in technology.
 In each pilot country, WCE is allied with the iEARN country affiliate, which helps train teachers who are new to the internet and involves them in online experiential learning projects.
-WCE is interested in working with schools affiliated with iEARN-Rwanda as we have in 11 other countries.
-After the resources are ready, they will be widely disseminated through WCE’s network in 78 developing countries including 41 interested groups in Rwanda.
+After these resources are ready, they will be widely disseminated through WCE’s network in 79 developing countries including 41 interested groups in Rwanda.
 WCE is interested in working on this project with Peace Corps Volunteers in Rwanda as we have in 17 other countries.
-WCE has a philanthropic partner in New Horizons Computer Learning Centers that has a Center in Kigali.
+Recently Beatrice has been named our first Inspire Girls Teacher Fellow.
 WCE Development Officers for Rwanda: Carey Radebaugh and Semra Seifu.
 WCE Regional Manager for Francophone Africa: Sarah Pouezevara.
-WCE Field Associate in Rwanda: Daniel Turikumwe. (last updated: October 2017)
+WCE Field Associate for Rwanda: Daniel Turikumwe.